Skip to main content

 type Widget

-Widget is an immutable description of part of the UI.
+Widget is an immutable description of part of the user interface.

 type Widget interface {